sanderbaas/rainalarm/README.md

 * [HighCharts] - a charting library written in pure JavaScript
 * [Nominatim] - a tool from OpenStreetmap for reverse geocoding
 * [jQuery] - a fast, small, and feature-rich JavaScript library
+* [OpenStreetMap] - a collaborative project to create a free editable map of the world

 ### Install
 Download the package from the [Firefox Marketplace] or from [f-droid].
 Or install [PhoneGap] and compile and build it yourself.